caseysoftware/contactually-php/README.md

 These oddities are related to my implementation of the helper library:

- *  When you authenticate, a cookies.txt "cookie jar" file is written.
+ *  Deprecated: ~~When you authenticate, a cookies.txt "cookie jar" file is written.
 If you don't clear the file, you may still be authenticated regardless of the credentials used.
-Using the API Key authentication avoids this and is probably better in general as the requests become Stateless.
+Using the API Key authentication avoids this and is probably better in general as the requests become Stateless.~~

 ### MIT License